Menopause and Tinnitus: #1 Definitive Guide

 Higher Brain CentersEstrogen influences the perception of sound, potentially moderating emotional reactivity associated with tinnitus.

-Estrogen receptors in the hearing system contribute to the menopause and tinnitus connection.
+Perimenopause symptom ears: Estrogen receptors in the menopause and tinnitus connection.

 graph of tinnitus and menopause transition